Leadership in Testing – Key Responsibilities

 A Test Team

 A Test team can comprise of individuals having varying skill levels, experience levels, expertise levels, different attitudes, and different expectations/interests levels.
 The attributes of all these different resources’ need to be tapped rightly, in order to maximize quality.

-They need to work cohesively together, follow the test processes and deliver the committed piece of work within schedule.
-This obviously necessitates the need for test management most often performed by an individual with the role of being a test lead.
+They need to work cohesively together, follow the test processes and deliver the committed piece of work within the scheduled time.
+This obviously necessitates the need for test management, which is most often performed by an individual with the role of being a test lead.

 As testers, the work that we’re finally boiled down to do is a direct result of leadership decisions.
 These decisions are an outcome of trying to implement effective QA processes in addition to good test team management.

-By definition, the basic responsibility of the test lead is to efficiently lead a team of testers to meet the product goals and hence the organization goals that are derived, are achieved.
-Off course, however straightforward the definition of the role is, it inherently translates into a whole series of responsibilities for the individual.
+By definition, the basic responsibility of any Test Lead is to effectively lead a team of testers to meet the product goals and thereby achieving the organizational goals that are derived.
+Of course, however straightforward the definition of the role is, it inherently translates into a whole series of responsibilities for the individual.